sanger-bentley-group/GBS-Typer-sanger-nf/README.md

 nextflow run main.nf --reads 'data/*_{1,2}.fastq.gz' --output 'output_file_prefix' --run_pbptyper --contigs 'data/*.fa'
 ```

+The contig fasta files must be named <sample_id>.fa.
 If existing PBP alleles are found, a tab-delimited file is created in the 'results' directory.
 The file contains the sample IDs (that are determined from the contig FASTA file names e.g. 25292_2#85 from data/25292_2#85.fa), the contig identifiers with start, end and forward(+)/reverse(-) positions, and the PBP allele identifier.

 ID | Contig | PBP_allele